-If you are, you might be considering the idea of signing up for one of their credit cards.
+If you are, you might be interested in hearing about United Airlines Credit Card offers.
 For good reason too - doing so can save you money and help improve your overall travel experience with United.
 The question is, how can you pick the best United credit card for you?

 United Airlines has two popular credit cards, both of which are packed with various features: the United MileagePlus® Explorer Card and the United MileagePlus® Club Card.

 At first glance, these cards look pretty different, with the United MileagePlus® Explorer Card charging a $95 annual fee and the United MileagePlus® Club Card charging a $450 annual fee.
 But there's a lot more to these cards than how the fees break down.
 In fact, their value is more easily determined by looking at their travel benefits, such as free checked bags, premium travel privileges, and airport lounge passes.

 Let's break down the United Credit Card offers to see if one of these cards might be your new favorite travel tool.

 |Checked bags||1st: $25, 2nd: $35, 3rd and after: $100 each||First checked bag is free for you and one companion||First and second checked bags are free for you and one companion|

 |Travel privileges (priority check-in, security screening, boarding and baggage handling, where available)||Domestic flights: $9 to $59, international flights: up to $89||Priority boarding after Premier members, but before general boarding||Complimentary Premier Access services where available|